Royal necropolis of Byblos: Attribution

 Scholars, following the French art history expert Edmond Pottier, have noted the similarity of the spiral decorative patterns found in Tomb I to those of the gold oenochoe found in Tomb IV in Mycenae.[Compare] The names of some of the sarcophagi occupants are known from archeological finds.
 Tombs I belonged to King Abishemu (also romanized as "Abishemou" and "Abichemou") who received gifts from Pharaoh Amenemhat III, and Tomb II belonged to his son Ip-Shemu-Abi (also romanized as "Ypchemouabi") who received similar gifts from the son of Amenemhat IV.
 These gifts suggest that the reigns of Abishemu and Ip-Shemu-Abi were contemporaneous with those of late Twelfth Dynasty rulers.
 The names of both Gebalite kings were inscribed on the khopesh staff found in Tomb II.
 A passageway linked the chamber of Tomb I to the shaft of Tomb II.
 Montet posited that Ip-Shemu-Abi had this tunnel dug to remain in constant communication with his father.

 Montet proposed that Tomb IV was made for a vassal king of Egyptian origin, whom he believes was appointed by Egypt, thus interrupting the Gebalite dynastic suite.
 This theory was put forward based on Montet's discovery of an Egyptian scarab inscribed with the Egyptian name Medjed-Tebit-Atef.

 The sarcophagus of Tomb V belongs to Ahiram; it stands apart from the other sarcophagi for its rich decoration and reliefs.
 Ahiram's sarcophagus was found in the chamber of Tomb V with two other plain sarcophagi.
 The lid of the sarcophagus features the effigies of the deceased, and that of his successor.
 The sarcophagus' funerary inscription identifies the names of the deceased king, and his son and successor Pilsibaal.

 Earthenware fragments discovered in Tomb IX bore the name of Abishemu in Egyptian hieroglyphs.
 This led scholars to attribute the sarcophagus to Abishemu, the second of that name, who could be the grandson of the elder.
 This assumption is based on the Phoenician custom of naming a prince after his grandfather.

 Function

 Montet likened the Byblos tombs to mastabas and explained that in ancient Egyptian funerary texts, the soul of the deceased was believed to fly from the burial chamber, through the funerary shaft, to the ground-level chapel where priests would officiate.
-He likened the tunnel connecting Tombs I and II to the tomb of Aba the son of Zau, a high official contemporaneous of Pharaoh Pepi II, who was buried in Deir el-Gabrawi in the same tomb as his father.
+He likened the tunnel connecting Tombs I and II to the tomb of Aba the son of Zau, a high official contemporaneous with Pharaoh Pepi II, who was buried in Deir el-Gabrawi in the same tomb as his father.
 Aba left an inscription detailing how he chose to share the tomb of his father to "be with him in the same place".